90 Day Parts Warranty Guarantee

 • Plug the OBD into the port, and turn the key to the idle position (DO NOT TURN THE ENGINE ON!)

-• Take the code that pops up on your OBD’s screen, and use your devices instructions to determine what your code means.
+• Take the code that pops up on your OBD’s screen, and use your device instructions to determine what your code means.

 • Perform any necessary fixes, or have a mechanic do it for you.
 Self-explanatory.